thenicholasbarnett/cms-condor-wrapper/README.md

 > Don't forget to run `chmod +x make_condor.sh` before executing `make_condor.sh` for the first time

-In this example a ROOT based macro is generating dijet asymmetries from ten HiForest files made from a hard QCD MC sample of the 2024 pp reference run (5.36 TeV) generated with Pythia.
+In this example a ROOT interpretable macro is generating dijet asymmetries from ten files.
+These input files contain hard QCD events in a Pythia sample generated for the 2024 pp reference run (5.36 TeV).
 This pp reference run was collected for comparisons with the PbPb collisions that followed shortly after.

 ```
 ./make_condor.sh DijetAsymmetry_2024ppRef /afs/cern.ch/user/n/nbarnett/public/executable_files/asymmetry_generator_condor_2024ppRef_MC_5_12_2026.C /afs/cern.ch/user/n/nbarnett/public/txt_files/filelists/filelist_HiForest_2024ppref_MC_withPU_10files.txt .
 ```

 The filelist used in this example is shown below.
-This format is needed to properly use this Condor submission wrapper.
+This format is needed to be compatible with this Condor submission wrapper.

 ```
 /eos/cms/store/group/phys_heavyions/nbarnett/Forests/MC/forests_2024ppRef_MC_withPU/HiForestMiniAOD_1006.root